Hoon-Ki/Hoon-ki.github.io/_posts/2022-10-15-firstpost.md

 ---
-layout: post
+layout : post
-title:  "Kaggle - Disater Tweets NLP part 1"
+title :  "Kaggle - Disater Tweets NLP part 1"
+categories : Tutorial
+tag : ML
 ---

 # Introduction

 - In this post, I will review about the code on this [post](https://www.kaggle.com/code/datafan07/disaster-tweets-nlp-eda-bert-with-transformers) just for fun and studying
 - this post will be in 2 parts, first part is EDA and second part is ML(NLP model - BERT)
----

 # Import packages